 Community care and specialist outreach programmes

 We are also served by a number of health service partnerships that provide regular visiting medical, community and allied health services.
-These include diabetes educators, podiatry, paediatricians, hearing health, mental health, maternal and child health, eye specialists, and ear nose and throat specialists.
+These include diabetes educators, podiatrists, paediatricians, hearing health, mental health, maternal and child health, eye specialists, and ear nose and throat specialists.
 Alcohol and Drug and Sexual Health teams visit our region regularly as needed.
 We also have access to services provided by the Apunipima Cape York Health Council's Chronic Disease Team from Cooktown, including a Women's Health Service, Sexual Health Service, and the Cape York Mental and Alcohol and Drugs Health Service.

 Healthy animals in the community